Barion Pixel

 Monthly course

 In monthly course organization, every decision affects the others; spreadsheets are not enough.
 The system protects the balance of the entire month.
+Courses running across multiple time slots benefit from a booking system with waitlist that redistributes participants when schedules change.

 View details